AUA Summit - What is Epispadias?

 Diagnosis

 Epispadias is most often noticed at birth.
 If the defect is mild, it might not be noticed at first.
-In some cases, it might not be noticed until the child has been toilet trained and presents with urine leak.
+In some cases, it might not be noticed until the child has been toilet trained and presents with urine leakage.
 This is most common with girls.

 Treatment

-The main goal of treatment is to make the genitals look and work as normally as possible.
+The main goal of treatment is to make the genitals look and work as normal as possible.
 This is ideally done with the fewest number of surgeries.
 There are different surgery options available for boys and girls.

 Surgery Options for Boys